-It is true that we all have limitations and that we need to be careful not to extend ourselves beyond what is wise.
-But fundamentally love doesn't work that way.
-We don't have a finite amount of love/concern.
-Jesus indicated that we have such an inexhaustible amount of love that we can afford to love our enemies - legitimately care about their well-being.
-In fact, the person who loves in this way increases his/her capacity to love; that person is able to love more not less.
-I have found that when I expend spiritual energy in caring about others that I am predisposed to love more.
+But we are wrong to think that we need to avoid the risks of love, pull back, and conserve our compassion so that it doesn't run out.
+Fundamentally love doesn't work that way.
+Jesus' teachings suggest that if we abide in Him, we can even afford to love our enemies - to legitimately care about their well-being.
+In fact, I think that experience would tell us that the person who loves extravagantly has a greater capacity to love.
+Through abiding in Christ we have an inexhaustible supply of love.

+I have found that when I expend spiritual energy in caring about others, I am predisposed to love more.
 When I merely go through the motions and only pretend like I care about someone else, it's exhausting.
 But when I come away from a situation when I've invested deeply in someone's life, I have a greater motivation and capacity to love.

 If this is not your habit, let me encourage you to take some simple first steps.
-Chances are that there are already people in your life that you could care more deeply about:
+Identify one or two people that are already in your life that you could care more deeply about:

-- If you're teaching a class (children, youth, adults), you don't have to merely "teach a lesson"; you can let God enflame you with a passion for the spiritual health of the people in your class. - Perhaps you've got a friend who is especially dear.
+- If you're teaching a class or leading a group (children, youth, adults), you don't have to merely "teach a lesson"; you can let God enflame you with a passion for the spiritual health of the people you're leading. - Perhaps you've got a friend who is especially dear.
 You already care about that person.
-What about taking it to a deeper level and becoming passionate about his/her spiritual health? - Sometimes God will lay someone on your heart.
-A couple of times lately people have told me that God laid someone on their hearts to be friend and encourage.
+What about taking it to a deeper level and becoming passionate about his/ her spiritual health? - Sometimes God will lay someone on your heart a friend or a coworker.
+Just recently God has made it clear that I need to have a deeper spiritual commitment to a couple of other people.

-When you identify someone, the simple first step is to begin investing in that person: prayer, conversation, etc. Engage that person about his/her walk with God.
-You don't have to have all the answers and you don't always have to "feel" passionate about the other person's spiritual health.
+When you identify someone, the simple first step is to begin investing in that person, especially through prayer and conversation.
+Engage that person about his/her walk with God.
+You don't have to have all the answers and you don't always have to "feel"

+passionate about the other person's spiritual health.
 You're not being a hypocrite if you don't feel it; you're being obedient.
 And I think you'll find (like Paul) that the more you invest, the more passionate you will be about the other person's spiritual health.

 This may be a brand new thing for you; it may have never occurred to you to be passionate about the spiritual health of another person.
-You may be an adult, college student, high school, middle school, or elementary school.
 Whatever your age and stage of life, this type of concern could be the very thing that draws you closer to God than anything else.
-Some people are bored with the Christian life because there's really nothing at stake; When you become passionate about the spiritual growth of others, there is an urgency to your own growth; you're be stimulated to pray and trust God like never before.
+Some people are bored with the Christian life because there's really nothing at stake.
+When you become passionate about the spiritual growth of others, there is an urgency to your own growth; you'll be stimulated to pray and trust God like never before.
 Being passionate bout the spiritual health of others isn't merely powerful in the lives of others; it is a powerful dynamic in your own life as well.